codingitforward/fellowship2018/README.md

 Emily worked on developing the digital presence of the Census Open Innovation Labs.
 Along with design Fellow Genesia Ting, she built new web pages and provided operational support for The Opportunity Project, which creates private-public partnerships and fosters cross-government collaboration.

 10. **Data as a Public Good** — Diana Negron, Austin Hwang, Visakh Madathil, Andrew Chou

-Due to the sensitivity of the technical research and data projects these fellows worked on, these fellows were unable to share details of their work, but instead they shared the lessons they learned using data to share information across and outside of government.

 At the Health Resources and Services Administration (HRSA), Diana translated essential programs, grant information, and program accomplishments into data visualization and infographics.
 She combined visual storytelling and data to engage, educate, and inform constituents about HRSA programs all across the country.